 #5 – Fill Your Park Prescription

 Did you know that spending time in nature can have physical, social, and mental benefits?
-April 28th, the final day of National Park Week, is also National Park Rx Day.
+April 16th during National Park Week is also National Park Rx Day.

 The ParkRx Initiative is made up of agencies dedicated to utilizing nature and public parks to improve individual and community health, and there are several reasons to fill your “park prescription”.